hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Solang.md

 The 2024 forecast for Solang is showing growth despite the number of pull requests and reported issues going down, Here are the three reasons why:
 1- Stellar organization decided to fund Solang long term, to add Soroban as a compilation target.

-2- Work is ongoing in Hyperledger Solang Playground, a web IDE that will enable easy onboarding to the Solang ecosystem.
+2- Work is ongoing in [Hyperledger Solang Playground](https://github.com/hyperledger-labs/solang-playground), a web IDE that will enable easy onboarding to the Solang ecosystem.
 Funding is provided by the Web3 Foundation.

-3- Hyperledger Solang-Aqd (a smart contract CLI tool) was developed in the 2023 mentorship, by Tarek Naser, and it will be integrated into Solang Playground.
+3- [Hyperledger Solang-Aqd](https://github.com/hyperledger/solang-aqd) (a smart contract CLI tool) was developed in the 2023 mentorship, by Tarek Naser, and it will be integrated into Solang Playground.

 # Maintainer Diversity
 - Another maintainer from a different organization has been added: Salaheldin Soliman.
 His main tasks are to add Soroban as a compilation target and on-boarding production projects to Solang.
-This makes Solang have 4 maintainers from 3 different organizations: Solana, Parity, and Stellar.
+This makes Solang have 4 maintainers from 3 different organizations: Solana (Sean Young and Lucas Steuernagel), Parity(Cyril Leutwiler), and Stellar(Salaheldin Soliman).

-- Sean young and Lucas Steuernagel have been redeployed to other projects within Solana, but they will still continue contributing to Solang by reviewing pull requests and addressing issues.
+- Sean Young and Lucas Steuernagel have been redeployed to other projects within Solana, but they will continue contributing to Solang by reviewing pull requests and addressing issues.

 # Project Adoption